There are many forms of psychology designed to help a person, and one of those forms is counseling psychology. Counseling

 How They Help

 Group counseling.
-Someone who benefits from working in a group or a family can go to this session.
-Couples who are having marriage difficulties may benefit from marital therapy.
+Someone who benefits from working in a group or a family can attend this session.
+Couples who are having marriage difficulties may benefit from marital therapy or try other aspects of marriage counseling

 - Crisis counseling.
 This is a therapy for those affected by a natural disaster or other crisis, such as sexual assault or a suicide attempt.
-It’s important someone affected by a crisis receives therapy as soon as possible to help with their trauma.
+Someone affected by a crisis must receive therapy as soon as possible to help with their trauma.

 Counseling helps diagnose problems a person may have.
 Someone in counseling may need multiple counseling sessions to receive a proper diagnosis.
 If a therapist tries diagnosing you after the first session, you may want to talk to another therapist, as rushing to a diagnosis is never the best way to tackle a problem.